jackyzyb/Tetris/README.md

 # Tetris
+Tetris implemented on PIC18F4520 as the mini project of EE2004.
 ## Required Components
     1. 16*8 Led matrix: Use the Led matrix as the game display interface.
     2. 6 buttons: